SilkRose/Pony/stories/dungeon-in-development/dungeon-in-development-meta.md

 - Mention other games as inspiration?
 - EqG teacher is named Deep Cut.
 He's a woodworker trying to teach game dev.
 He's doing his best, but not cut out for it. (pun intended)
 - Deep Cut uses wood analogies to explain stuff.
 He brings in nicely made wood pieces for props.
+- Prof. Sawhorse could be a better teacher name.
+(Suggested by Pseudobob.)
+- Later in the story when Twilight is really annoyed or mad at Pinkie she gives her a sweet that teleports her to the start of the dungeon.
+She immediately regrets it.
+- Pinkie is the party leader once parties are in the game.
 -

 ## Chapters: